yokesh-1894/yokesh/README.md

 - 🙌 Hi, I m Yokesh
-- 📈 I am currently learning PowerBI,SQL,Python,Excel
+- 📈 My Current Endeavor is to learn PowerBI, SQL, Python, and Excel.
 - 📧 How to reach me yokesh1894@outlook.com